How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

-This interview is with Stanley Chang, elected representative for Honolulu City Council, District 4, and was conducted and summarized by Andrew Chen.
-(Download the full audio recording of this interview here.)
+This interview is with Stanley Chang, elected representative for Honolulu City Council, District 4.
+(Download the audio recording of this interview.)

 Q. Tell us about your background.